-The Winter Wolf Discovery Lodging & Learning package focuses learning about wolves, and other exciting wildlife, along Yellowstone's famous northern range.
+The Winter Wolf Discovery Lodging & Learning package focuses on learning about wolves and other exciting wildlife, along Yellowstone's famous northern range.
 Winter is prime time to view wolves in Yellowstone, and this package is designed to take advantage of this rare opportunity.
 A Yellowstone Forever field educator will share up-to-date information about Yellowstone wolf biology, behavior, and ecology throughout daily outings.
 Each evening, participants will return to their comfortable accommodations at the Mammoth Hot Springs Hotel.

 The first evening includes an informative orientation with a Yellowstone Forever field educator.
-The following three full days involve getting up early and traveling to viewing points in hopes of observing wolves in the wild.
-Afternoons are spent exploring wildlife habitats and traveling on snowshoes to examine tracks and other animal sign.
+Early morning wildlife watching excursions, looking for wolves in their natural habitat and spending afternoons examining tracks and other animal signs.
 Participants will likely encounter many other wildlife species during daily outings, where field educators will discuss the role these other species play in the ecosystem in relation to wolves.

 Most sightings of wildlife occur at a distance; the field educator will provide high-powered spotting scopes and binoculars for group use.
-However, participants are encouraged to bring additional scopes and binoculars if they have them.